iamajraj/reactjs-list-virtual-rendering/README.md

-trying to implement a way to render current visible items from the list (making a virtual list)
+trying to implement a way to render current visible items from the list

 *(just for fun)*